-Paris is not as green a city as London, but its major parks and gardens become a riot of colour in the fall.
+Paris is not as green a city as London, but its major parks and gardens become a riot of color in the fall.

 Strasbourg in Alsace has a Germanic climate.
-While it’s a large city, there are many trees, parks and gardens that reflect the autumn colours.
+While it’s a large city, there are many trees, parks, and gardens that reflect the autumn colors.
 A great fall activity is taking an evening stroll through La Petite France, gazing down at the canals that wind their slow way through the city.

 Cap the evening with a hearty, belly-warming Alsatian stew and a mug of frosty bière.

-- Chaumont-sur-Loire has an annual international garden festival where the colours will change towards the end.
+- Chaumont-sur-Loire has an annual international garden festival where the colors will change towards the end.
 It’s open from April 2oth to November 5th, 2017.